Student Alternative or Private Loan Options

-There are a variety of private loans for education that are available to Delaware Valley College students.
-The Financial Aid Office strongly encourages you to borrow Federal student loans first and then consider the Tuition Pay Payment Plan and/or the PLUS Loan before applying for a student alternative loan.
+There are a variety of private loans for education that are available to Delaware Valley University students.
+The Financial Aid Office strongly encourages you to borrow Federal student loans first and then consider the Tuition Pay Payment Plan and/or the Federal Parent PLUS Loan before applying for a student alternative loan.

 How do I select a student alternative loan?